tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:forDataQualityNeed
 - Preferred Label: for Data Quality Need
-- Definition: Category of properties that relates specific Data Quality Needs to specific Methods.
+- Definition: Category of properties that relates a DataQualityNeed to specific Methods.
 - Comments: Category of properties that link tests to their Methods.
 - View in: [term-list](../list/bdqffdq/index.md#forDataQualityNeed)